forgoodaigithub/zencoder-vscode-plugin/README.md

 Writing docstrings is often an overlooked but essential task in software development, especially in large codebases.
 Docstrings play a crucial role in ensuring smooth knowledge transition between team members, particularly new hires.
 By automating docstring generation, Zencoder allows developers to focus on high-value tasks.

-### Chat
+### Codebase-aware Chat

 ![Chat](assets/Zencoder-Chat.gif)

-Chat with an AI that understands your current file context.
+Chat with an AI that understands your whole project context.
 Ask questions, request explanations, or seek advice about your code by opening the chat panel and typing your query.

 ### Code Completion